iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/From Lanczos to Conjugate Gradient.md

 > \end{cases}\tag{0}
 > $$

-The quantities $\alpha, \beta$ are the diaognal and the sub or super diagonal of the matrix $T_k$ from the Iterative Lanczos Algorithm, and $r_k$ is the residual from the Conjugate Gradient Algorithm, and $Q_k$ is the orthogonal subsapce generated from the Lanczos Algorithm.
+The quantities $\alpha, \beta$ are the diaognal and the sub or super diagonal of the matrix $T_k$ from the Iterative Lanczos Algorithm, and $r_k$ is the residual from the Conjugate Gradient Algorithm, and $Q_k$ is the orthogonal matrix generated from the Lanczos Algorithm.

 **Notations**